ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   It is not possible to have completely exhaustive tests; you need to be creative and be prepared to add many new tests once users start using your program.
 (In pytracer I have implemented just the bare minimum, you are encouraged to write more tests!)

--   If you are curious, in the [`clang/test/Lexer`](https://github.com/llvm/llvm-project/tree/main/clang/test/Lexer) directory there are the source files used for the tests of only the Clang *lexer*!
+-   If you are curious, in the [`clang/test/Lexer`](https://github.com/llvm/llvm-project/tree/main/clang/test/Lexer) directory there are the source files used for the tests of only the Clang lexer!

 # Automatic Compiler Generation {#automatic-generation-of-compilers}